 You can download an evidence of qualification for free via my.unimelb, after the final results release date.
 This is a useful document if you are waiting for your conferral and testamur, as it is evidence that you passed your degree.
 The evidence of qualification will not list your conferral date until after your degree is conferred.

 After your degree is conferred (ie once you graduate in absentia) you will receive your testamur (graduation certificate) and qualifications.
 Graduating in absentia ensures that graduates can receive their certificate(s) and qualifications as soon as possible with the certainty that they will be invited to celebrate in person once health restrictions allow it.

 Can I collect my certificate instead of it being posted?

-We post to domestic addresses (via Australia Post) and most international locations via DHL couriers.
+We post to domestic addresses and most international locations via Australia Post .
 Please note there are some countries who are not permitting international delivery at the moment.

-To ensure your certificate is sent to the right postal address, please check and update your ‘contact’ address details in my.unimelb (after clicking this link, you will need to click ‘Contact’ in the left menu to see your address details).
-If you need to update your address details, please follow these instructions.
+To ensure your certificate is sent to the right postal address, please check and update either ‘contact’ or 'home' address details in my.unimelb (after clicking this link, you will need to click ‘Contact’ in the left menu to see your address details).
+Please ensure that you nominate your preferred address for postage by selecting Make preferred and saving changes.
+If you need to update your address details, follow these instructions.

 The Graduations team will email you prior to your testamur being posted with an opportunity for you to update your address within a tight timeline.